Classical Greece Istanbul Vacation Package 12 days

-* 4 nights hotel accommodation in Athens
+* 4 nights of hotel accommodation in Athens

 * 4 nights accommodation at Istanbul

-* Half day Athens sightseeing tour
+* Half-day Athens sightseeing tour

-* Full day Istanbul sightseeing tour with lunch
+* Full-day Istanbul sightseeing tour with lunch

-* Half day cruise to Bosporus
+* Full day cruise to Bosporus + 2 Continents tour

-* Entrance fees during guided sightseeing
+* Entrance fees during guided sightseeing in Turkey

 * All transfers as mentioned